hyperledger-archives/fabric/docs/dev-setup/devnet-setup.md

 ```

 ### Using Consensus Plugin
 A consensus plugin might require some specific configuration that you need to set up.
-For example, to use Byzantine consensus plugin provided as part of the Hyperledger fabric, perform the following configuration:
+For example, to use Byzantine consensus plugin provided as part of the fabric, perform the following configuration:

 1. In `openchain.yaml`, set the `peer.validator.consensus` value to `obcpbft`
 2. In `openchain.yaml`, make sure the `peer.id` is set sequentially as `vpX` where `X` is an integer that starts from `0` and goes to `N-1`.
 For example, with 4 validating peers, set the `peer.id` to`vp0`, `vp1`, `vp2`, `vp3`.